harleydutton/Tabula-Rasa/README.md

   - which terms need to go in the glossary. does the glossary need to exist?
   - where do we need example images, charts, or descriptions?
   - define skills better.
 Heuristic: skills allow you to *do*
+  - rename flavor to be countable (flavor is uncountable)
   - define flavor better.
 Heuristic: flavor represents thing you *are* or *have*
 - **formatting**
   - format things using legend